slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - You must play by your rules, funnel your weird stuff to give you some advantage.
 -->

-> *"Give me a lever long enough, and a place to stand, and I will move the earth."
--- Archimedes [-212]*

 > *"Never interrupt your enemy when he is making a mistake."
 -- Napoleon Bonaparte [1769]*

 Strategy is about winning before the battle begins, tactics are about striking at weakness.

 Leverage is a force multiplier.
 Leverage your target weaknesses to raise your chances of winning.
 Use methods like unpredictability, charming or mirroring.
 Even deceiving, some opponents may require special tools.

+> *"Give me a lever long enough, and a place to stand, and I will move the earth."
+-- Archimedes [-212]*

+> *"The most basic idea of strategy is the application of strength against weakness.
+Or if you prefer, strength applied to the most promising opportunity.
+A good strategy doesn’t just draw on existing strength; it creates strength.
+Rumelt’s definition of strategy as creating strength is particularly important.
+You don’t deplete yourself as you execute your strategy.
+You choose tactics that reinforce and build strength as they are deployed."
+-- Richard Rumelt [1942]*

 > *"You are strong only where you were broken." (...)
 "It’s hard to defeat a high-morale defender with an unlimited supply line." (...)